Actively Recruiting

 • Claustrophobia.

-• Body weight over 550 lbs.
+• Body weight over 550 lbs (scanner limit).

 • Clinically significant lab or exam results.

-• Investigators, staff, and their immediate family members.
+• Study staff and immediate family members.

 AI-Screening